rilaxik/demostore-template/readme.md

 # ⌛ In progress

 ### 🚪 About
-Monorepository for an online store, written in Typescript
+Monorepository for an online store template, in Typescript

-### 🐛 Utils
+### 🐛 Features
+- Written in Typescript
+- Frontend/backend share types
+- Request validations

 - Frontend
   - Vite-React
   - Sass